jbx-protocol/juice-docs/docs/user/project.md

 You can define payouts by percentage (50% of funds go to `vitalik.eth`) or by amount (3 ETH goes to the `@peel` project, or $2,500 worth of ETH goes to `jango.eth`).
 You can use these payouts to manage your organization's entire payroll — JuiceboxDAO does.

 :::info
 Payouts to wallets (like `vitalik.eth`) will incur a 2.5% fee, which is paid to JuiceboxDAO.
-In exchange, your project will receive JuiceboxDAO's project token ($JBX), allowing you to govern the protocol.
-You can also redeem these tokens to reclaim some of the fees.
-Payouts to Juicebox projects don't incur any fees.
+In exchange, your project will receive the Juicebox ecosystem's revenue token ($NANA), allowing you to automatically benefit from future protocol revenues.
+You can also cash out these tokens to reclaim some of the fees as cash back, or reclaim future earnings as the protocol grows.
+Payouts to other Juicebox projects don't incur any fees.
 To learn more, read [JBX & Fees](/dao/jbx/).
 :::

 #### Edit deadline